Team-EI1050/trailzen-webapp/README.md

 # trailzen-webapp

-Repo with the backend part of the Trailzen project.
+Repo for the Trailzen webapp project.

 ###Branching Protocol